 Save money (and trees!) by borrowing books from the library.
 They have the latest best sellers, all the classics, even movies, music, and magazines.
 Visit a New York Public Library- they're some of the best in the nation.

 Go for the items with minimal or recycled packaging.
-They may look less fancy, but it's what inside that counts.
-And, you'll help reduce the 570 billion pounds of waste generated in the US each year.
+They're simple, sleek, and best of all, you'll help reduce the 570 billion pounds of waste generated in the US every year.

 New York apartments (and nests) are pretty tiny and can get crowded quick.
 Try to think before you buy and you can reduce the clutter in your life and our landfills.